Mychael Urban

-Mychael Urban is a San Francisco native and longtime Bay Area sportswriter, radio and TV personality.
-Known best for his multimedia coverage and analysis of the San Francisco Giants, Oakland A’s and Major League Baseball, he’s also covered the NBA’s Golden State Warriors, the NFL’s San Francisco 49ers and the NHL’s San Jose Sharks.
-Among other varied assignments, he’s been contracted to work five Olympic Games for NBC, contributed to ESPN and its magazine, and authored a best-seller.
+Mychael Urban was a San Francisco native and longtime Bay Area sportswriter, radio and TV personality.
+Known best for his multimedia coverage and analysis of the San Francisco Giants, Oakland A's and Major League Baseball, he also covered the NBA's Golden State Warriors, the NFL's San Francisco 49ers and the NHL's San Jose Sharks.
+Among other varied assignments, he was contracted to work five Olympic Games for NBC, contributed to ESPN and its magazine, and authored a best-seller.

 Biography

 Education

-Mychael is a graduate of the University of San Francisco, where he majored in Communications with a Journalism emphasis and was a left-handed pitcher for the Dons’ NCAA Division I baseball team, earning a spot on the All-West Coast Conference Scholar-Athlete list of honors.
+Mychael was a graduate of the University of San Francisco, where he majored in Communications with a Journalism emphasis and was a left-handed pitcher for the Dons’ NCAA Division I baseball team, earning a spot on the All-West Coast Conference Scholar-Athlete list of honors.

 Immediately after graduating from Woodside High School —- where he played four sports, was a first-team All-County selection in baseball and basketball, and earned All-Bay Area honors in the latter —- he accepted an offer to attend and play baseball at USF.
 The following year he transferred to Cañada College in Redwood City, where he played basketball and baseball for the Colts and became the first athlete in school history — and remains the only athlete — to win a Central Coast Conference championship in two sports.
 He then returned to USF, where he was the sports editor of the school newspaper, was a color analyst for USF basketball radio broadcasts, and hosted a late-night program on KUSF-FM while earning his degree and playing baseball for two more years.

 Media

 After working as a writer, editor and photographer for a variety of newspapers for eight years after graduating from USF, Urban moved his career online with Quokka Sports in San Francisco, helping to develop and populate NBCOlympics.com in advance of the Sydney (Summer) Games, during which he served as the co-managing editor of a team of more than 300 on two continents.
-He then served as senior writer/editor for FinalFour.net, the official website of the NCAA basketball tournament, as well as NBC’s Golf.com.
-Four days after Quokka disbanded, he was hired by MLB.com and covered the Oakland A’s as a traveling beat writer for two seasons before being promoted to National Writer.
+He then served as senior writer/editor for FinalFour.net, the official website of the NCAA basketball tournament, as well as NBC's Golf.com.
+Four days after Quokka disbanded, he was hired by MLB.com and covered the Oakland A's as a traveling beat writer for two seasons before being promoted to National Writer.
 In October 2009 he left MLB.com to become the first "MLB Insider" for Comcast SportsNet Bay Area (now NBC Sports Bay Area), providing online coverage of both Bay Area baseball teams in addition to serving as an in-studio analyst and on-site reporter for pre- and post-game telecasts.
 He also hosted the network's weekly offseason "Hot Stove Show.”
 He currently provides content for startups MyWyldLife.com and GoatNet.com.